starstalker9160/starstalker9160/README.md

 ## I'm Developer and Student!!

 - 🔭 I just launched my first app!
-- 🌱 I’m currently learning C/C++ 🤣
+- 🌱 I’m currently learning Java 🤣
 - 👯 I’m looking to collaborate with other devs
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Make an RPG in python
-- ⚡ Fun fact: I love to produce EDM (Electronic Dance Music) and play piano / drums also i am only 13 years old
+- ⚡ Fun fact: I love to produce EDM (Electronic Dance Music) and play piano / drums also I am only 13 years old

 <br />